vcapilladeveloper/Marvelous/Marvelous-iOS/FeatureArticleList/README.md

 ### Error Handling
 - Network error states
-- Retry functionality
+- Retry functionality (Not implemented)
 - User-friendly error messages
-- Graceful degradation

 ## Integration
-The module is integrated as a local Swift Package in the main Marvelous iOS app target and coordinates with FeatureArticleDetails for navigation.
+The module is integrated as a local Swift Package in the main Marvelous iOS app target.

-## Performance Considerations

-### List Optimization
-- Lazy loading of views
-- Efficient state updates
-- Memory management
-- Image caching

-### State Management
-- Minimal state updates
-- Efficient side effects
-- Proper dependency management
-- Background task handling